gettext with Autotools Tutorial

 make install

-Now to check the translation simply run /tmp/amhello/bin/hello (you might need to change LC_ALL or LANGUAGES depending on your locale to see the translation).
+Now, to check the translation, simply run /tmp/amhello/bin/hello (you might need to change LC_ALL or LANGUAGE, depending on your locale, to see the translation).

 $ LANGUAGE=he /tmp/amhello/bin/hello